 The world is full of wannabe chefs who wish to whip up picture-perfect bakes on a whim.
 But unless you are a seasoned baker, your last-minute decision to whip up the desired delicacy may end up in much disappointment!
 You may think you did everything right but the baked dish may not just turn out like the picture you had in mind!
 And if this happens to you regularly, you may arrive at the unfortunate conclusion that you’re not a good baker, and you may eventually give up baking.

-Find out top 14 reasons of why I encourage baking at home.
+Find out the top 14 reasons why I encourage baking at home.

 Now let us learn some of the most common baking mistakes that you should avoid while baking.

 Is there any difference between self-rising flour and plain flour?
 Do you know the difference between baking powder and baking soda?
 Can they be substituted for one another?
 Successful bakers know just how scientific the process of baking really is, and that even the smallest misstep or ingredient substitution can ruin an entire dish.

 Just because a recipe demands only half a teaspoon of baking powder, it does not mean that its function in the recipe is insignificant.
 Omitting smallest of ingredients from a baking dish is a big goof up.

 Inaccuracy in Measurements